 Mailgun is a third-party email service that offers Compute Engine users up to 30,000 free emails each month.
-MailGun also offers a programmatic API, log rention, email personalization, analytics, email validation, and more.
+MailGun also offers a programmatic API, log retention, email personalization, analytics, email validation, and more.

 Follow these instructions to sign up for and use Mailgun.